matt-angles/_ELFBoot/README.md

 # _ELFBoot
-MBR BIOS application to run an ELF executable
+MBR BIOS application to run a 64 bit ELF kernel.